dg/dibi/readme.md

 composer require dibi/dibi
 ```

-The Dibi 3.x requires PHP version 5.4.4 and supports PHP up to 7.2, version 4 requires PHP 7.1.
+The Dibi 4.0 requires PHP version 7.1 and supports PHP up to 7.2.
+Older Dibi 3.x requires PHP 5.4 and supports PHP up to 7.2.

 Usage